dodecatheon/sorted-margins-elimination/README.md

 `qrarv.py` can be used to run a multiwinner PR election, in the style of Bucklin Reweighted Voting, but with SME used as the method to find the winner of each seat.

+Both scripts require that the CSV inputfile be specified using the `-i` option.